 The Sweetland Peer Writing Consultant Program provides undergraduate students from across the University with an opportunity to assist fellow U-M undergrads with their writing.
-Sweetland-trained peer writing consultants offer traditional face-to-face consulting at our main Peer Writing Center (Angell Hall G219) and satellite offices (Duderstadt Center, Lloyd Hall, Shapiro Undergraduate Library) as well as online consulting via OWL (Online Writing Lab).
+Sweetland-trained peer writing consultants offer traditional face-to-face consulting at our main Peer Writing Center (Shapiro Undergraduate Library 2160) and satellite offices, as well as online consulting using Google Meet.
 Consultants operate according to the Peer Writing Consultant Program Mission Statement.

-Applications are accepted twice a year, in the Fall and Winter terms.
-Accepted students enroll in Writing 300: Seminar in Peer Writing Consultation which trains them to become theoretically informed and well-practiced Peer Writing Consultants.
+Applications are accepted once a year in the Fall term.
+Accepted students enroll in Writing 300: Seminar in Peer Writing Consultation the following Winter which trains them to become theoretically informed and well-practiced Peer Writing Consultants.
 Students who excel in Writing 300 are invited to join the Peer Writing Consultant Program and enroll in WRITING 301: Practicum in Peer Writing Consultation.
 After completing 301, students may be asked to continue on as paid consultants.
 The starting pay rate for paid consultants is $15/hr.

 How to Become a Consultant